 There is some evidence to suggest that regular low-dose aspirin and calcium supplements may help to prevent pre-eclampsia in some women who may be at increased risk of developing it.

-The National Institute for Health and Clinical Excellence (NICE) provides guidance and sets quality standards to improve people's health in the UK.
+The National Institute for Health and Care Excellence (NICE) provides guidance and sets quality standards to improve people's health in the UK.
 NICE has suggested that women at increased risk of developing pre-eclampsia should consider taking low-dose aspirin.
 If you have at least two of the moderate-risk factors for pre-eclampsia listed above, or at least one of the high-risk factors listed above, NICE suggests that you take low-dose aspirin (a 75 mg tablet every day) from 12 weeks of your pregnancy until the birth of your baby.

 One study involving almost 16,000 women found that calcium supplements during pregnancy were a safe way of reducing the risk of pre-eclampsia in women at increased risk.
 However, previous evidence about calcium supplements in preventing pre-eclampsia has been conflicting and confusing.
 So, further research is needed regarding calcium supplements and their role in pre-eclampsia prevention, including the ideal dose of calcium supplements to take.

-Aspirin or calcium supplements are not always standard or routine treatments for all women during pregnancy.
+Aspirin or calcium supplements are not standard or routine treatments for all women during pregnancy.
 However, one or other (or both) may be suggested by a specialist if you have a high risk of developing pre-eclampsia.
 You should not take either aspirin or calcium supplements unless you have been advised to do so by your specialist.
 Discuss it with them first.

 What is my risk of developing pre-eclampsia again in a future pregnancy?